 Only 208 stations passed the ITA test, while a total of 1,276 failed.

-The highest-scoring station was Yan Nawa Police Station with 99.02 points.
+The highest-scoring station was Yan Nawa Police Station, attached to Metropolitan Police Division 6, with 99.02 points.

 Twenty-four stations received zero points.
 They included Laem Ngop and Ao Cho in Tak province; Hin Lek Fai in Buri Ram; Mueang Chan and Tum in Si Sa Ket; and Napho station in Ubon Ratchathani.